nfrankeln/CarJamz_Personal_Project/README.md

 ## Encountered Problems

-- 1
-Problem spotify only has a small list of seed genres availible for reccomendation. i.e 50 reccomendation genres for the 1000+ genres associated with artists
+**Problem:** Spotify only has a small list of seed genres availible for reccomendation. i.e 50 reccomendation genres for the 1000+ genres associated with artists

 Solution Filter Genres on backend and when user selects genres on frontend get random artists from local db that are associated with selcted genre

-- 2
-Problem slow saving of user data due to the multiple API requests needed to query a artists information
+**Problem:** Slow saving of user data due to the multiple API requests needed to fetch and save artists information

 Solution make requests asynchronously this dropped the avg load time from 8 seconds to 1.5 seconds